-- Prepare your child for the haircut by marking it on the calendar with a haircut symbol so they know when it is coming.
-Try to visit at a quiet time of day when you are unlikely to have to wait too long – or book an appointment explaining to the hairdresser that missing the allotted time could have consequences!
+- Prepare your child for the hair cut by marking it on the calendar with a hair cut symbol so they know when it is coming.
+Try to visit at a quiet time of day when you are unlikely to have to wait too long.
+You may want to book an appointment, explaining to the hairdresser that missing the allotted time could have consequences!

-- Use a timer in at the start of the cut so your child knows how long it is going to last.
+- Use a timer at the start of the cut so your child knows how long it is going to last.

-- Use social stories to explain about haircuts and to prepare for the visit to the hairdresser.
+- Use social stories to explain about hair cuts and to prepare for the visit to the hairdresser.

-- Fidget toys may also be useful to keep your child occupied during the haircut – a favourite toy may provide some comfort and keep them distracted.
+- Fidget toys may also be useful to keep your child occupied during the hair cut.
+A favourite toy may provide some comfort and keep them distracted.

 - A weighted lap pad, jacket or hug vest could be used to keep them calm.
 This may reduce anxiety whilst in the barber’s chair.